notJust-dev/notjustdev/content/posts/2021-06-28-get-started-with-recoil-by-building-a-fantasy-app-in-react-native/index.md

 ## Starting point

 I have prepared the UI for our app, so we can focus only on Recoil.
-I suggest you to open the bellow snack on [snack.expo.io](https://snack.expo.io/@vadinsavin/uefa-ui), to be able to browse all the component that it is made of.
+I suggest you open the bellow snack on [snack.expo.io](https://snack.expo.io/@vadinsavin/uefa-ui), to be able to browse all the components that it is made of.

 The important components that we are going to work with are: